Importing CSV Files: Neo4j Desktop and Sandbox

 Raw button in the button list on the right and copy the url path when the page loads (url should start like

-LOAD CSV FROM 'https://raw.githubusercontent.com/<yourFileRepositoryPath>' AS row RETURN row
+LOAD CSV FROM 'https://raw.githubusercontent.com/<yourFileRepositoryPath>' AS row RETURN row LIMIT 20

-If the file is hosted on a website, Neo4j Sandbox can access it there with a url.
-For example, in the Neo4j Cypher Manual, the
+If the file is hosted on a website, Neo4j can access it there with a public URL.

 LOAD CSV page uses a csv file on neo4j.com.

-LOAD CSV FROM 'https://neo4j.com/docs/cypher-manual/3.5/csv/artists.csv' AS row RETURN row
+LOAD CSV FROM 'http://data.neo4j.com/northwind/products.csv' AS row RETURN row

-You can access files uploaded to Google Sheets, as long as the permissions are set correctly.
-Once the file is uploaded to Google Drive, you can follow the screenshots below to walk through the rest of the process.
+You can access files uploaded to Google Sheets, if they are published to the web.
+Once the file is imported into a tab of a Google Sheet, you can follow the screenshots below to walk through the rest of the process.

-LOAD CSV WITH HEADERS FROM 'https://docs.google.com/spreadsheets/d/<yourFilePath>' AS row RETURN row
+LOAD CSV WITH HEADERS FROM 'https://docs.google.com/spreadsheets/d/e/2PACX-1vSx5-mHPUs7hQ3292zrLL_FeNzo85iC83TiezRcPl_SUv4NpW0e2VZilCUH9KbCWExAfE7OAELgdCW8/pub?gid=0&single=true&output=csv' AS row RETURN row

 A file uploaded to Dropbox works similarly to the process with Google Drive.
 Again, you will need to ensure permissions are set appropriately.
 Screenshots below step through the rest of the steps.